 10.11 Collection and Delivery of Baggage The Passenger is required to collect his/her Checked Baggage as soon as it is made available at the Passenger’s destination or Stopover.
 Should the Passenger not collect it within a reasonable time the Airline may charge a storage fee.
 Should the Passenger’s Checked Baggage not be claimed within three (3) months from the time it is made available, the Airline may dispose of it without any liability to the Passenger.
 Only the bearer of the Baggage Check and Baggage Identification Tag is entitled to delivery of Checked Baggage.
 If a person claiming the Checked Baggage is unable to identify the Checked Baggage by means of a Baggage Identification Tag issued at the Baggage Check, the Airline will deliver the Checked Baggage to such person only on condition that he or she establishes to the Airline’s satisfaction his or her right to the Checked Baggage thereto.

-10.12 Pets and Service Animals 17 Due to aircraft configuration Pets and Service animals are not accepted for carriage, neither in cabin, nor as Checked Baggage or freight.
+10.12 Pets and Service Animals Due to aircraft configuration Pets and Service animals are only accepted for carriage in cabin.
+Pets and Service animals are not allowed as Checked Baggage or freight.

 Article 11 - Schedules, Delays, Cancellations, and Refunds for Denied Boarding